Our articles, research studies, tools, and reviews maintain strict editorial integrity; however,

 When shopping for a second checking account, you should still look for the best checking account offers to meet your specific needs.

-How Can I Choose the Best Checking Account?
+How to Choose the Best Checking Account

 Using MoneyRates’ selection process as a guide, here are some tips for how you can find the best checking accounts:

-1. Check the monthly fee
+1. Check the Monthly Fee

 While overdraft and ATM fees depend on how you use the account, maintenance fees are charged month after month no matter what.